janelia-flyem/DVIDSparkServices/README.md

     % spark-submit --master local[4]  workflows/launchworkflow.py ComputeGraph -c example/config_example.json

 This calls the module ComputeGraph with the provide configuration in JSON.
-One can supply the flag '-d' instead of '-d' and the config file to retrieve a JSON schema describing the expected input.
+One can supply the flag '-d' instead of '-c' and the config file to retrieve a JSON schema describing the expected input.

 ## Workflow Plugins